lblod/app-lpdc-digitaal-loket/README.md

 This should be your go-to way of starting the stack:

 ```
-docker-compose up # or 'docker-compose up -d' if you want to run it in the background
+docker compose up # or "docker compose up -d" if you want to run it in the background
 ```

-Always double check the status of the migrations `docker-compose logs -f --tail=100 migrations` and wait for everything to boot to ensure clean caches.
+Always double check the status of the migrations `docker compose logs -f --tail=200 migrations` and wait for everything to boot to ensure clean caches.

 Once the migrations have run, you can start developing your application by connecting the ember frontend application to this backend.
 See <https://github.com/lblod/frontend-lpdc> for more information on development with the ember application.

 #### Running the regular setup

 ```
-docker-compose up -d
+docker compose up -d
 ```

 The stack is built starting from [mu-project](https://github.com/mu-semtech/mu-project).